Back to Silas S. Brown's home page

 - What will you use to prove your degree taught in English? (certificate)

-- Give details about your parents (names, date of birth, nationality etc)---I called each of them "Just Testing" as well
+- Give details about your parents (names, date and place of birth, current nationality, and nationality when you were born)---I called each of them "Just Testing" as well

 - Convictions and other penalties (none)